Ramgundam Telangana, India Travel Guide

 Required and Recommended Vaccinations:

 Yellow Fever vaccination certificate is required if you arrive from or transit through Yellow Fever endemic countries.
-Consult your doctor or a travel clinic at least 4-6 weeks before your trip for recommended vaccinations, including routine and travel-specific ones like Hepatitis A and Typhoid.
+See your doctor or a travel clinic at least 4-6 weeks before your trip for recommended vaccinations, including routine and travel-specific ones like Hepatitis A and Typhoid.

 Carry Anti-diarrhea medication and rehydration salts.

-Avoid tap water and unsealed bottled water.
+Stick to bottled water and unsealed bottled water.

 Summers present very hot weather.
 Drink plenty of fluids, wear light, loose-fitting clothing, and don't have direct sun contact during peak hours (11 AM - 4 PM).